crrush7/ukbioprepr/README.md

 <img src="man/figures/ukbiopreprlogobg.png" width="214"/>
 # ukbioprepr

 <!-- badges: start -->
 [![codecov](https://codecov.io/github/crrush7/ukbioprepr/branch/main/graph/badge.svg?token=RMFJRR4YY2)](https://codecov.io/github/crrush7/ukbioprepr)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <!-- badges: end -->

 **An R package to support reproducible preparation of environmental data for biodiversity modelling in the UK**

 `ukbioprepr` is an R package designed to streamline the process of preparing environmental predictor variables for biodiversity modelling.
 It supports extractions using grid references and coordinates across the UK and Northern Ireland, and provides easy access to curated data products covering soil properties, land cover and climate variables.
 Both land cover and climate data are available from the years 2000 to 2023.
 Data products can be downloaded in raster format at a 1 km resolution for the entirety of the UK in British National Grid (EPSG:27700) or for Northern Ireland alone in Irish Grid (EPSG:29903).

-**Note:** Land cover data products are temporarily unavailable pending updates to the data repository.
-Climate and soil functions are unaffected.

 ------------------------------------------------------------------------

 ## Installation

 Install the development version from GitHub:

 ```r
 # install.packages("remotes")
 remotes::install_github("crrush7/ukbioprepr")
 ```

 Once installed, load the package:

 ```r
 library(ukbioprepr)
 ```

 ------------------------------------------------------------------------

 ## Data Licensing

-All derived data products are available under original licesning agreements:
+All derived data products are available under their original licensing agreements:

-Soil data derived from SoilGrids is available under [CC-BY 4.0.](https://creativecommons.org/licenses/by/4.0/deed.en)
+- **Soil data** derived from SoilGrids is available under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)

-Climate data products are derived from Met Office's HadUK-Grid and are available under [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
+- **Climate data** derived from Met Office HadUK-Grid is available under [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
-The land cover data products are derived from the UKCEH Land Cover Maps and are subject to UKCEH licence terms: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en)
-**Use of these data products is restricted to non-commercial applications only.**
+- **Land cover data** derived from UKCEH Land Cover Maps is available under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) — **use is restricted to non-commercial applications only**

-Users of data through ukbioprepr must:
+Users of data through `ukbioprepr` must:
 - Cite the package in any publications
-- Acknowledge and cite original sources in any publications
+- Acknowledge and cite the original data sources in any publications
-- Ensure any onward sharing of derived outputs complies with original license agreements
+- Ensure any onward sharing of derived outputs complies with the original licensing agreements Full citation details for all data sources are available in [CITATIONS.md](CITATIONS.md).

 ------------------------------------------------------------------------

 ## Data Product Information

 The `ukbioprepr` package provides access to several classes of data products.
 All data products are available at 1 km resolution.

 ### Soil Properties

 All soil properties are available at a range of depths: 0-5 cm, 5-15 cm, 15-30 cm, 30-60 cm, 60-100 cm, 100-200 cm, except for Organic Carbon Stocks (ocs) which is available only at 0-3 cm depth.
 Soil property codes correspond to names of properties in either raster layers or outputted data frames.

 | Code     | Description                                    |
 |----------|------------------------------------------------|
 | ocd      | Organic carbon density (kg m⁻³)                |